Gemini Imagen — Google's Visual Intelligence

 }

 In a Claude Code session, the generate_image tool becomes available.
 The tool accepts a text prompt and returns the image saved to a local path.
-This is the pattern used in the Knox content pipeline — when generating blog hero images during a coding session, the mcp-image tool fires against Imagen 3 without leaving the coding context.
+This is the pattern used in the Knox content pipeline — when generating blog hero images during a coding session, the mcp-image tool fires against Google's Gemini image models without leaving the coding context.

-The MCP path uses the same free-tier rate limits as the REST API.
+The MCP path uses the same API-key rate limits and billing as the REST API.
 It is not an alternative rate limit path — it is the same API with a more convenient interface for session-level use.

 sampleCount: Number of images to generate per request.
-Free tier: 1 per request recommended to minimize rate limit pressure.
+Keep it at 1 per request to minimize rate limit pressure — and remember each sample is billed on Imagen 4.

 safetyFilterLevel: block_most, block_some, block_few. block_some is the correct default for content pipelines — it blocks genuinely problematic content while avoiding false positives on legitimate creative work.